AWS Certified Security – Specialty Exam Study Guide

 AWS also provides a sample exam on the AWS Certified Security Specialty page, which you can find here.
 Although this sample exam is not on the same level of difficulty one might expect on the real exam, it is still a helpful resource for your reviews.
-Lastly, Tutorials Dojo also has a set of high-quality practice exams for the AWS Security Specialty certification.
-The practice exams will help boost your preparedness for the real exam, and it will also help you determine which areas you are weak in, so you can focus your efforts in studying those areas.
+Lastly, Tutorials Dojo also has a set of high-quality practice exams and study guide eBook for the AWS Security Specialty certification.
+The practice exams and study guide eBook will help boost your preparedness for the real exam, and it will also help you determine which areas you are weak in, so you can focus your efforts on studying those areas.

 With the growing number of security attacks each day, companies are now focusing their efforts in strengthening their digital security.
 This responsibility requires a team effort from both AWS engineers and industry professionals, which is why we have a shared responsibility model.
 Professionals will have to be equipped with the right tools and knowledge to protect what is valuable to them and to their company.